Your 2017 Guide To Canadian Online Blackjack

 Don't get any ideas about trying to count cards, as online casino software is programmed to shuffle all the decks either at set intervals or even between every single hand.
 This makes advantage play all but impossible when you're playing blackjack on the web.

 How good are the odds?

-The odds for blackjack depend on a few things, including the number of decks used and the blackjack variant you're playing.
+The odds for blackjack online depend on a few things, including the number of decks used and the game variant you're playing.
 As a general rule, the house edge is around 0.39%.
 These odds aren't bad as far as casino games go, so blackjack is a good choice if you want to be able to play for a while without spending too much.

 If you can find a reputable online casino offering single deck blackjack with Vegas Strip rules, you should jump at the chance.
 In such games, players actually have a 0.1% advantage over the casino.
 For that reason, you'll almost never find these games in Canadian land-based casinos or online.